| adamwilt.com > the DV, DVCAM & DVCPRO Formats | copyright © 1998-2008 Adam J. Wilt | ||||||||||||||||||

 Creative Cow hosts discussion lists for just about any aspect of hardware, software, craft, aesthetics, and business that you can possibly imagine.
 As well as a whole bunch you probably never imagined you could ever imagine!

-Canopus hosts forums for their products.
+Canopus (now GVG) hosts forums for their products.

-- Richard Lawler maintained The Silver List with PC-related DV information but ceased updating it in September 2001.
+Getting DV into and out of a Mac or a PC used to be pretty difficult and several folks spent lots of time tracking the hardware and software available.
+Richard Lawler maintained The Silver List with PC-related DV information but ceased updating it in September 2001.
 It's a good overview of the gyrations one had to go through in the pre-OHCI 1394 days to edit DV on a PC.

 Note: most of the sites listed below have a more comprehensive links listing than I do.